-- Labor exploitation, migration, and agro-industrial process
+- Labor migration, rural economies, and agricultural industry

-M.A. in Social Anthropology at El Colegio de Michoacán
+M.A. in Social Anthropology at El Colegio de Michoacán (COLMICH)

-B.A. in Sociology at Universidad de Guadalajara
+B.A. in Sociology at Universidad de Guadalajara (UDG)

 Gerardo Rodriguez Solis is a Ph.D. candidate in anthropology at the University of California Santa Barbara.
 His research lines are racism, labor migration, rural economies, state formation, regional elites, and agricultural industry in Mexico.
 He obtained a B.A. in sociology at the Universidad de Guadalajara in 2010 and an M.A. in social anthropology at El Colegio de Michoacán in 2013, whose thesis received an honorable mention at the 5th Arturo Warman Prize.
 Gerardo has published in the Journal of Development Studies, the Revista Latinoamericana de Antropología del Trabajo, and the Revista del Noroeste de México; and chapters in compilation books on microfinance, public policy, and human rights.
 Since 2008, Gerardo has worked on academic research projects about financial practices and rural employment; and statistics and inclusion of the Afro-descendant population.
 Also, he has participated in evaluations of government programs focused on food security.
 Currently, he is writing his doctoral dissertation, “Racial Capitalism in Mexico: State Formation and Labor Control in Sonora’s Contemporary Plantations.”